Laurie Sheck: Career

 Sheck is the recipient of fellowships from the Guggenheim Foundation, National Endowment for the Arts, and elsewhere she has been a Fellow at the Radcliffe Institute for Advance Study at Harvard University and at the Cullman Center for Scholars and Writers at the New York Public Library, the Ingram Merrill Foundation, and others.
 In 2023 she was awarded a literature grant from the Creative Capital Foundation.

 Sheck's poems have been featured in The Pushcart Prize series three times and two volumes of Best American Poetry.

 Her essays have appeared in Granta, The Atlantic, The Paris Review, and elsewhere.

 Sheck previously taught at University of Iowa, Rutgers University, Columbia University, New York University, Princeton University, and now teaches at The New School She was also the Sidney Harman Distinguished Visiting Writer at Baruch College, CUNY.

 While discussing her works of poetry with Susan Wheeler of BOMB Magazine, Sheck stated, "Intensity is one of the things we respond to in art—and a sense of necessity, just as form in many ways grows out of the necessity of the poem."

 Her philosophy of writing is expressed in her classroom and interviews, advising her students about nontraditional forms of writing, "if you create a world on the page in which things that seem not to hold together can interact with each other, they can hold, and part of what's holding, part of what's interesting, is the way that things don't directly hook up."

+In December 2025, Sheck was a guest on the Off the Shelf Podcast.